 I always have cream cheese in my refrigerator.
+It can make a great frosting.
 There are numerous recipes you can make or enhance with this one ingredient.
 It is a staple I use often.
-This recipe is definitely on my “to make” shortlist!
+This recipe is definitely on my “to make” shortlist when I am not sure what to take to gatherings!
 Moist and light, this cake is not your ordinary out of the box mix.
 All these fresh ingredients come together to satisfy even the pickiest of eaters.
 I am not a huge coconut fan and this tastes great even without the addition of the coconut.
-I just add a bit of cocoa powder instead!
+Here it is made bare.
+But I have included the recipe for one of my favorite cream cheese frostings in case you decide to dress it up!

 - 1 stick Butter